lostjared/acidcam-cli/README.md

 Use Ctrl+C to break processing and still be able to use what has already been filtered.

-To compile, first Install OpenCV on debian to do this with:
+To compile, first Install OpenCV on debian you can do this with:

 	$ sudo apt-get install libopencv-dev